 \citet{tan_learning_2020} take the viewpoint of empirical risk minimization trying to find a subspace of the hypothesis space that fulfills predictive but also fairness properties for which they derive an approach for Gaussian Processes.

-\citet{ravfogel_null_2020} on the other hand suggests to first find a direction in space deemed relevant for predicting the protected attribute - in their case the weights of a linear classifier\footnote{They also mention that this can be extended to the regression setting, however best to the authors knowledge this has not yet been thoroughly investigated in the community.} whose null-space is then used for the projection of either the data or their embedding in a neural network.
+\citet{ravfogel_null_2020} on the other hand suggest to first find a direction in space deemed relevant for predicting the protected attribute -- in their case the weights of a linear classifier\footnote{It is mentioned that this can be extended to the regression setting, however to the best of the authors' knowledge this has not yet been thoroughly investigated in the community.} whose null-space is then used for the projection of either the data or their embedding in a neural network.

-This work generalizes the work of \citet{ravfogel_null_2020} by considering the regression setting for kernel methods i.e. we provide means to compute null-space projections for the non-linear features induced by kernels including cases where the corresponding feature space is infinite dimensional which is a novel contribution.
+This work generalizes the work of \citet{ravfogel_null_2020} by considering the regression setting for kernel methods i.e. we provide means to work with null-space projections for the non-linear features induced by kernels including cases where the corresponding feature space is infinite dimensional which is a novel contribution.
 As our approach focuses on kernel methods we discuss previous work on fairness with kernels in the next section.